Expert Advice On Improving Your Home

 Generally speaking, a solar photovoltaic (PV) system can be used to power any household appliance or system that uses electricity.
 In the smallest case, you can use a solar water heating system.

 It depends on where you live and the kind of panels you plan to use.
-Since there's a moderate amount of snowfall in Fairfield, your best time to install solar panels is in the spring and fall.
+Since there's a moderate amount of snowfall in Fairfield, your best time to get solar is in the spring and fall.

 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Fairfield amount to $1,186.